neocotic/Backbone.Do/README.md

 If an action doesn't specify a `url`, this function will be called to derive a path from it's name.

 By default, it simply returns the `name` with no modifications, but this allows you to customize this behaviour.
-For example; if you wanted actions with names in camel case to instead use hypens you could use something like the following;
+For example; if you wanted actions with names in camel case to instead use hyphens you could use something like the following;

 ``` javascript